The Dangers of Nonrecourse Stock Loans

-Why an Institutionally Managed, SIPC/FINRA-Member Lending Facility Should Be Your Only Securities-based Credit Line Consideration
+Why an Institutionally Managed, SIPC/FINRA-Member Lending Facility Should Be Your ONLY Securities-based Credit Line Consideration

 History and Background

-But in of July of 2010 that all changed: A federal tax court finally ended any doubt over the matter and said that loans in which the client must transfer title and where the lender sells shares are sales of securities, and taxable the moment the title transfers to the lender.
+But in July of 2010, that all changed.
+A federal tax court finally ended any doubt over the matter and said that loans in which the client must transfer title and where the lender sells shares are sales of securities, and taxable the moment the title transfers to the lender.
 (Click here to read what the esteemed Journal of Accountancy says about these stock loans).
 Some analysts have referred to this ruling as marking the “end of the nonrecourse stock loan” era.
-Today, any securities owner seeking to obtain such a loan is in effect almost certainly engaging in a taxable sale activity in the eyes of the Internal Revenue Service, regardless of what the nonrecourse “lender” may try to tell you, and tax penalties are likely should if/when you attempt to declare your transfer-of-title stock loan as a true loan, for example, in the same manner that a car or home loan is treated.
+Today, any securities owner seeking to obtain such a loan is in effect almost certainly engaging in a taxable sale activity in the eyes of the Internal Revenue Service, regardless of what the nonrecourse “lender” may try to tell you, and tax penalties are likely should if/when you attempt to declare your transfer-of-title stock loan as a true loan, for example, in the same manner, that a car or home loan is treated.

 The IRS Position on Nonrecourse Stock Loans

-The U.S. Internal Revenue Service today considers all of these types of transfer-of-title, nonrecourse loan arrangements, regardless of loan-to-value, to be fully taxable sales at loan inception and nothing else and are stepping up enforcement action against them by going after each lender firm one by one to shut them down.
+The U.S. Internal Revenue Service today considers all of these types of transfer-of-title, nonrecourse loan arrangements, regardless of loan-to-value, to be fully taxable sales at loan inception and nothing else and is stepping up enforcement action against them by going after each lender firm one by one to shut them down.

 However, some of these lenders continue to state to their clients that this and other rulings apply to everyone but themselves.
 They often cite proposed differences with the language of the ruling (“We only sell half of them in the first week” etc. or “they are partly recourse”) or say that this only applies to “90% stock loans” and no others to distance themselves from the ruling.
-However, a wise securities owner will remember that regardless of what your nonrecourse stock loan lender may tell you, the key issue is the transfer of the title of the securities into the lender’s control, and the sale of your securities as part of your funding that almost always follows.
+However, a wise securities owner will remember that regardless of what your nonrecourse stock loan lender may tell you, the key issue is the transfer of the title of the securities into the lender’s control and the sale of your securities as part of your funding that almost always follows.
 Those are the two elements that run afoul of the law in today’s financial world.

 It is expected that the SEC and/or the new Consumer Financial Products regulatory body will demand full disclosure of the lender’s sale of the securities to lenders, as well as to require every lender to have a stock broker’s or RIA license to better control those who wish to call such structures sales.
 Meanwhile, it is clear that the IRS will consider these taxable sales at inception regardless.
 Rather than walking into one of these loan structures unquestioning, we suggest that prospective borrowers first consult a tax attorney or the IRS itself to discuss the “nonrecourse” provision of ToT loans.
-The ruling and subsequent government actions against transfer-of-title lending operations have made it clear: They have stated that the “nonrecourse” provision of such loans is actually more of a convenience for the lending party than a “benefit” to the client, because when the client walks away from his loan obligation he is actually relieving the lender of any obligation to re-purchase the shares (he would of course have to repurchase the shares on the open market in order to return them to the client since he already sold them to fund the loan).
+The ruling and subsequent government actions against transfer-of-title lending operations have made it clear: They have stated that the “nonrecourse” provision of such loans is actually more of a convenience for the lending party than a “benefit” to the client, because when the client walks away from his loan obligation he is actually relieving the lender of any obligation to re-purchase the shares (he would, of course, have to repurchase the shares on the open market in order to return them to the client since he already sold them to fund the loan).